activecm/docker-zeek/Readme.md

 - Zeek's package manager is included, allowing you to easily install zeek plugins
 - Performance improvement by using `ethtool` to disable certain interface features by default
 - Performance improvement with AF_Packet plugin installed and enabled by default in the configuration wizard
-- Comes with the following other plugins pre-installed
+- Comes with the following plugins pre-installed
+  - j-gras/zeek-af_packet-plugin
+  - corelight/zeek-community-id
+  - corelight/zeek-globload
+  - ncsa/bro-interface-setup
-  - bro-interface-setup
+  - ncsa/bro-doctor
-  - bro-doctor
+  - salesforce/ja3
-  - ja3
+  - salesforce/hassh

 ## Supported Docker Tags